jimhigson/oboe.js/writing/main/3_Background.md

 the root to that node* is required -- the same state as a programmer usually maintains whilst employing a SAX parser.

+Investigate: is this true?
+Does JSONPath have a following/preceding grammar?
+If so, only a subset and rearrange.

 One limitation of the JSONPath language is that it is not possible to construct an 'containing' expression.
 CSS4 allows this in a way that is likely to become familiar to web developers over the next five years or